-Pradyuman murder: Supreme Court reserves verdict on plea seeking bail cancellation to Ryan group trustees
+Gurugram school murder: Supreme Court reserves verdict on plea seeking bail cancellation to Ryan group trustees - Firstpost

-New Delhi: The Supreme Court on Wednesday reserved its verdict on a plea of the father of 7-year old boy, who was found dead in a Gurugram school, seeking cancellation of the anticipatory bail granted to three trustees of the Ryan International Group.
+New Delhi: The Supreme Court on Wednesday reserved its verdict on a plea of the father of seven-year old boy, who was found dead in a Gurugram school, seeking cancellation of the anticipatory bail granted to three trustees of the Ryan International Group.

 A bench of Justices RK Agrawal and AM Sapre reserved its verdict and said it will pass order on 11 December.

-During the hearing, advocate Sushil Tekriwal, appearing for the father of victim Pradyuman, said the grant of anticipatory bail to the trustees of the group which runs the school by the Punjab and Haryana High Court was absolutely "illegal", "unwarranted", "unconstitutional" and "erroneous".
+During the hearing, advocate Sushil Tekriwal, appearing for the father of the victim, said the grant of anticipatory bail to the trustees of the group which runs the school by the High Court of Punjab and Haryana was absolutely "illegal", "unwarranted", "unconstitutional" and "erroneous".

 He said the murder of the Class II student had taken place in the campus of Ryan International School and hence the order of the high court should be set aside.